 - 1. Where "required" is used it means as required by Council. - 2.
 If activity is conducted outdoors, the work area is to be roofed and bunded to prevent stormwater ingress into the sewerage system. - 3.
-All drainage from floors in food preparation areas is required to pass through a floor waste basket. - Food preparation activities need to comply with sound housekeeping practices including: - (a) Floor must be dry swept before washing. - (b) Pre-wiping of all utensils, plates, bowls etc. to the scrap bin before washing up. - (c) Use of a food waste disposal unit is not permitted.
+All drainage from floors in food preparation areas is required to pass through a dry basket arrestor. - 4.
+Use of a food waste disposal unit (garbage grinders) and/or a food waste processing unit (food digesters, composters, etc.) is not permitted.
+Food preparation activities need to comply with sound housekeeping practices including: - (a) Floor must be dry swept before washing. - (b) Scraping all utensils, plates, bowls etc. to the scrap bin before washing up.